Gull-billed tern: Description

 This is a fairly large and powerful tern, similar in size and general appearance to a Sandwich tern, but the short thick gull-like bill, broad wings, long legs and robust body are distinctive.
 The summer adult has grey upperparts, white underparts, a black cap, strong black bill and black legs.
 The call is a characteristic ker-wik.
 It is 33–42 cm in length and 76–91 cm in wingspan.
 Body mass ranges from 150–292 g.

 In winter, the cap is lost, and there is a dark patch through the eye like a Forster's tern or a Mediterranean gull.
 Juvenile gull-billed terns have a fainter mask, but otherwise look much like winter adults.

 Juvenile Sandwich terns have a short bill, and are frequently mistaken for gull-billed tern where the latter species is uncommon, such as North Sea coasts.

 Distribution and habitat

 It breeds in warmer parts of the world in southern Europe, temperate and eastern Asia, both coasts of North America, eastern South America.
 This bird has a number of geographical races, differing mainly in size and minor plumage details.

 All forms show a post-breeding dispersal, but the northern breeders are most migratory, wintering south to Africa, the Caribbean and northern South America, southern Asia and New Zealand.

 The gull-billed tern is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

 Behaviour and ecology

 Breeding

 The gull-billed tern breeds in colonies on lakes, marshes and coasts (including bays and earthen levees).
 It nests in a ground scrape and lays two to five eggs.
-While widely distributed in freshwater areas in Eurasia, it is associated almost solely with saltwater, coastal areas in North America.
+While widely distributed in freshwater areas in Eurasia, it is associated in North America almost solely with saltwater, coastal areas.